DZBohan/GATK_CNV_Pipeline/README.md

 ## <h2 id="5">5.
 Introduction of Scripts</h2>

-This GATK CNV analysis pipeline includes two main steps put into two Slurm scripts, `gatk_cnv_prepare.slurm` and `gatk_cnv.slurm`.
+This GATK CNV analysis pipeline includes two Slurm scripts, `gatk_cnv_prepare.slurm` and `gatk_cnv.slurm`.
 Both scripts have config files, `config_gatk_cnv.txt` and `config_gatk_cnv_prepare.txt`, for inputting the variables or files.
 In addition, there is an R script, `cntools_gatk.R`, that should be used in the second Slurm script.
 You can download these five files on GitHub.
 You should locate these files in the same directory when using the pipeline.

 ### <h2 id="5.1">5.1 Preparation step</h2>